1. Daily life and on-campus activities

 been installed to reduce risk of infection during face-to-face reception

 services, such as at administrative office counters.
+Clear partitions and plastic curtains have also

-In addition, face shields have been
+In addition, clear partitions have been installed in all lecture

-3. Response to cases in which positive diagnoses are confirmed for
+3. Response to cases in which positive diagnoses are

-students, faculty, or staff
+confirmed for students, faculty, or staff

 The university will be notified of the